Saugatuck Gap Filler Radar Annex: SAGE

-The solution identified to address the issues with manual control was to use massive computers to analyze radar data, assess which defenses were most appropriate for a response, and a direct interception, all with minimal human involvement.
+The solution identified to address the issues with manual control was to use massive computers to analyze radar data, assess which defenses were most appropriate for a response, and automatically direct interception of suspected Soviet bombers, all with minimal human involvement.
 The system that emerged to satisfy this requirement was SAGE, the Semi-Automatic Ground Environment, a continent-wide network of enormous AN/FSQ-7 computers linked to hundreds of radars.

 The number of radars in the SAGE network reached a peak in 1962 with nearly 250 heavy and gap-filler radars from the Permanent System, the remnants of the Lashup System, and some semi-mobile radars, all distributed primarily across the northern United States with some in Canada.
 In addition, there was the Distant Early Warning (DEW) Line radars just north of the Arctic Circle, Canada's Mid-Canada Line radar fence, and the Pine Tree Line radars across southern Canada.
 To these were added three ill-fated oil-rig-like Texas Tower radar installations built on the continental shelf off New England, a small number of radars carried by early warning aircraft and radar picket ships which operated off both coasts, and a few dirigibles.

 To augment the Permanent System of heavy radars and resolve the low-level blind spots, around 240 gap-filler radar sites were planned between 1956 and 1962.
 Not all of the proposed sites were actually developed and, even if the buildings were constructed, not all received the radar equipment and towers as funds were slowly diverted to address the emerging threat of missile attack, highlighted by the launch of the Soviet Union's Sputnik satellite in 1957.
 Ultimately, a maximum of 131 gap-fillers were in service at any one time, the Saugatuck Gap Filler Annex among them.